Roof Trusses vs Traditional Rafters and Roof Framing

 When choosing between roof trusses vs. traditional rafters and roof framing, builders should understand the differences.
 One advantage of roof trusses is that they can be manufactured and shipped directly to the construction site for assembly.
 Once there, they can generally be installed within a day.
 However, traditional rafters allow more space underneath the roof and can be used to create cathedral ceilings or storage space within the rafters.
 They can also be altered or manipulated more easily later.

 Roof trusses vs. traditional rafters and roof framing depends on what type of ceiling and roof are desired.
 There are also many different styles of roofing available and trusses or rafters may provide different solutions to the builder.
-Consider speaking with a qualified architect before beginning the to determine what they would recommend or if a combination of the two could be the right answer.
+Consider speaking with a qualified architect before beginning the project to determine what they would recommend or if a combination of the two could be the right answer.

 Leave a Comment